Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 After much research and dashboard product testing, Tranquilli selected Databox for Cookies Digital’s Google Ad accounts and clients.
 Within the past year, the company developed an API to connect its own platform which sends data straight to Databox through MySQL.

-Cookies Digital uses Databox’s Query Builder for MySQL and its Google Ad conversions.
+Cookies Digital uses Databox’s Metric Builder for MySQL and its Google Ad conversions.
 Tranquilli found the Data Calculations particularly useful for calculating costs and conversions across all accounts’ revenue.

 With regards to Databox dashboards, Cookies Digital builds out different ones for their clients as well as for different countries.
 All of the company’s Databoards are looped together for one seamless management process.